SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

  * Add appropriate NuGet package reference to your project.
  * Configure the settings the Steeltoe provider will use to access the Spring Cloud Config Server.
- * Add the provider to the Configuration builder.
+ * Add the provider to the configuration builder.
- * Optionally, configure the returned Config Server config data as Options
+ * Optionally, configure the returned config server config data as Options
  * Inject and use Options or ConfigurationRoot to access configuration data.

 ##### 2.2.1 Add NuGet Reference

-There are two Config Server NuGets that you can choose from depending on your needs.
+There are two config server NuGets that you can choose from depending on your needs.

 If you plan on only connecting to the open source version of [Spring Cloud Config Server](http://cloud.spring.io/spring-cloud-config/), then you should use the `Steeltoe.Extensions.Configuration.ConfigServer` package.